 The news about the Duke and Duchess of Sussex “intending to step back” from their duties as “senior” members of the Royal Family took the world – and Buckingham Palace, by the looks of it – by surprise.
 Furthermore, their announcement, posted on their Instagram account on Wednesday evening, mentioned their intention to “balance” their time between the UK and North America.
 The couple spent six weeks in Canada following the birth of their son Archie in May, therefore it is assumed that a move to Canada is on the cards, without excluding the possibility of them living in the US as well.

 Moreover, on their website, the royal couple also clarify how their media policy is changing, notably mentioning that they will “no longer participate in the Royal Rota system”, which gave exclusive access to a shortlist of British media outlets, giving them competitive advantage.
 The list includes publications which the Sussexes had previously expressed disapproval of or even took legal action against.
 The reason they give for scrapping their participation in the Royal Rota system is due to “their wish to reshape and broaden access to their work”.
 The changes would apply to their son, Archie, too, the website notes.

 Importantly, the message Prince Harry and Meghan Markle convey repeatedly is their new status as financially independent royals.
 However, what are the legal limitations they may face should they retain their status as members of the Royal Family and, more importantly, Harry and Archie’s heir status as sixth and seventh in line to the throne?

 As citizenship experts in investor immigration, CS Global Partners provides some legal background into the potential implications of being a royal citizen abroad.

-- Can Harry and Meghan freely live and work in Canada?
+Can Harry freely live and work in the US?

 1 CS Global Partners does not provide tax advice, nor should citizenship in and of itself be confused with tax residence.